harshsbais/Sort-Files/README.md

-After installed required package, you can use it by `python sort-files.py`
+After installing required package, you can run the script by `python sort-files.py`